architech-boards/microzed-customization/source/bootloader.rst

 * if you already built @board@'s bootloader with *Bitbake*, then you already have them on your (virtual) disk, otherwise

-* you can download and patch them.
+* you can download them.

 *Bitbake* will place *u-boot* sources under:

 .. host::

- | /path/to/build/tmp/work/microzed-poky-linux-gnueabi/u-boot-xlnx/v2013.01-xilinx+gitAUTOINC+20a6cdd301-r1/git
+ | /path/to/build/tmp/work/microzed-poky-linux-gnueabi/u-boot-xlnx/v2014.01-xilinx+gitAUTOINC+2a0536fa48-r0/git

 this means that within the virtual machine you will find them under:

 .. host::

- | /home/@user@/architech_sdk/architech/@board-alias@/yocto/build/tmp/work/microzed-poky-linux-gnueabi/u-boot-xlnx/v2013.01-xilinx+gitAUTOINC+20a6cdd301-r1/git
+ | /home/@user@/architech_sdk/architech/@board-alias@/yocto/build/tmp/work/microzed-poky-linux-gnueabi/u-boot-xlnx/v2014.01-xilinx+gitAUTOINC+2a0536fa48-r0/git

 We suggest you to **don't work under Bitbake build directory**, you will pay a speed penalty